-On September 8, 2021, we entered into a First Amendment Agreement (the "First Amendment"), which amends the Restated Credit Agreement (as amended by the First Amendment, the "Credit Agreement") with the lenders from time to time party thereto and Wells Fargo Bank, National Association, as Administrative Agent.
-The First Amendment, among other things, adds a \$30.0 million incremental term loan to the \$25.0 million revolving credit facility provided by the Restated Credit Agreement.
-The term loan is reflected as a note payable on our Consolidated Balance Sheets.
-The term loan and the revolving credit facility mature on September 8, 2024.
+On September 8, 2021, we entered into a First Amendment Agreement (the "Amendment"), which amended the Restated Credit Agreement (as amended by the Amendment, the "Credit Agreement") with the lenders from time to time party thereto and Wells Fargo Bank, National Association, as administrative agent.
+The Amendment, among other things, added a \$30.0 million incremental term loan to the \$25.0 million revolving credit facility provided by the Restated Credit Agreement.
+The term loan is reflected on our consolidated financial statements as a note payable.
 The Credit Agreement provides that, subject to satisfaction of certain conditions, we may increase the amount of the revolving loans available under the Credit Agreement and/or add one or more term loan facilities in an amount not to exceed \$25.0 million in the aggregate, such that the total aggregate principal amount of loans available under the Credit Agreement (including under the revolving credit facility) does not exceed \$80.0 million.

-On September 8, 2021, in connection with the closing of the AffloVest Acquisition, we borrowed the \$30.0 million term loan and utilized that borrowing, together with a draw of \$25.0 million under the revolving credit facility and cash on hand, to fund the purchase price.
-As of both December 31, 2022 and 2021, there was no availability under our Credit Agreement.
+On September 8, 2021, in connection with the closing of the AffloVest acquisition, we borrowed the \$30.0 million term loan and utilized that borrowing, together with a draw of \$25.0 million under the revolving credit facility and cash on hand, to fund the purchase price.